gijsmotmans/movie_genre_predictor/README.md

-# Radix - Machine Learning Challenge

-Hiring challenge for the MLE (Machine Learning Engineer), MLD (Machine Learning software Developer), or MLE internship applicants at Radix.

 ## Introduction 🔖

 The goal of this challenge is to build a Machine Learning model to predict the genres of a movie, given its synopsis.
 Your solution will be evaluated on the performance of your Machine Learning model and on the quality of your code.

 To succeed, you must implement a Python package called `challenge`, which exposes an API with two endpoints.
 Calling the first endpoint (`/genres/train`) should create and train your model on the data provided.
 Calling the second endpoint (`/genres/predict`) should use the former model to create predictions on the provided synopses and return these results.

-You solve the challenge when you reach a final score of:
-* MLE applicants: Total score of 77% or more
-* MLD applicants: Total score of 70% or more, with a code quality score of at least 95%.
-* MLE internship applicants: Total score of 70% or more.

 On a high-level, the challenge is divided into three different tasks, each with a corresponding estimated effort: